Supporting, Teaching and Learning in Schools Certificate Level 2

 Suitable candidates are expected to attend all group sessions and take part in work based assessments.
 Candidates will also demonstrate proof of competence through their own work whilst on the programme.
 Methods of assessment used by the tutors and assessor are assignments, case studies, observations, witness testimonies, reflective accounts and some work products.

 Candidates will be expected to produce a portfolio of evidence.
 Assessment and verification will be undertaken by the college.
 This will be carried out by qualified lecturers, assessors and internal verifier.

 Level 2 Certificate in Supporting Teaching & Learning in Schools

 Opportunities for Progression

 Progression onto Certificate Level 3 Supporting Teaching and Learning and then onto Diploma in Specialist Support for Teaching and Learning in Schools.

+Candidates must have, or be working towards Level 1 in English.
 All candidates will need to attend an information session before starting the programme and candidates will need to undertake a literacy & numeracy assessment prior to starting.

 For Further Information